 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three basic manifestations of anxiety.
+-Discuss three levels of anxiety.

--Explain three characteristics of childhood agoraphobia.
+-Discuss three characteristics of childhood agoraphobia.

--Explain three aspects of panic disorder.
+-Discuss three aspects regarding analysis of panic disorder.

--Explain what two situations causing panic were endorsed more frequently by girls, than boys.
+-Name two situations causing panic were endorsed more frequently by girls, than boys.

 -Explain what is often the initial symptom experienced by individuals at the onset of a panic attack.

 -Name two subtypes of phobic conditions secondary to panic disorder.

 -Explain the other psychological disorders that have repeatedly shown linkages with panic attacks.

 -Explain the type of behavior that can lead to the more serious type of panic disorder called agoraphobia.